PlaidCloud/website/content/en/docs/concepts/services-networking/service.md

 ## Discovering services

-Kubernetes supports 2 primary modes of finding a Service - environment variables and DNS.
+PlaidCloud supports 2 primary modes of finding a Service - environment variables and DNS.

 ### Environment variables

 When a Pod is run on a Node, the kubelet adds a set of environment variables for each active Service.
 It adds `{SVCNAME}_SERVICE_HOST` and `{SVCNAME}_SERVICE_PORT` variables, where the Service name is upper-cased and dashes are converted to underscores.
-It also supports variables (see [makeLinkVariables](https://github.com/kubernetes/kubernetes/blob/dd2d12f6dc0e654c15d5db57a5f9f6ba61192726/pkg/kubelet/envvars/envvars.go#L72)) that are compatible with Docker Engine's "_[legacy container links](https://docs.docker.com/network/links/)_" feature.
+It also supports variables (see [makeLinkVariables](https://github.com/PlaidCloud/PlaidCloud/blob/dd2d12f6dc0e654c15d5db57a5f9f6ba61192726/pkg/kubelet/envvars/envvars.go#L72)) that are compatible with Docker Engine's "_[legacy container links](https://docs.docker.com/network/links/)_" feature.

 For example, the Service `redis-master` which exposes TCP port 6379 and has been allocated cluster IP address 10.0.0.11, produces the following environment